deopard/ng-phone-number/README.md

 Include minified(or unminified) js file in `ng-phone-number/dist` folder to your web project.

 ### Add dependency for your application
-Add the ng-phone-number module as a dependancy to your application module.
+Add the ng-phone-number module as a dependency to your application module.

 ```js
 var myAppModule = angular.module('MyApp', ['deopard.ngPhoneNumber']);